bbbradsmith/6502vdelay/README.md

 The NES ROM compiled to **test/temp/test_nes.nes** can be used to test the code in an NES debugging emulator.
- In FCEUX or Mesen emualtors you can set a read breakpoint on $FE to quickly find the function entry, then step over it to count its cycles.
+ In FCEUX or Mesen emualtors you can set a read breakpoint on $FE to quickly find the function entry, then step over it to count its cycles, or step into it for debugging.
- As long as you verify the length of 1 call, the relative verification from the sim65 tests will ensure the rest are correct.
- (The default is set at 64 = $0040.
-Press A to run the test.)
+ Use the gamepad to set the parameter (the default is set at 64 = $0040), and press A to run the test.

 ## History